Black History Museum

 Smith was born and raised in Ashland, Ky.
 He moved to Delaware to work for MBNA American Bank where he managed CDs, Money Markets, IRAs and the Credit Card Division.
 He then worked for Humana Insurance, processing claims and working in customer advocacy for several years.
 Smith is also a Trustee and Financial Secretary with New Hope Missionary Baptist Church.
 He is a volunteer at the Highlands Museum & Discovery Center and is the first African American to serve on the board in more than 10 years.

-Smith has always loved Black history and created the “Ashland, Ky Black History” page on Facebook a couple years ago.
-He created the page because much of Ashland’s Black history has been slowly disappearing.
+Smith has always loved Black history and created the “Ashland, Ky Black History” page on Facebook.
+He created the page to help preserve Ashland’s Black history.

 Bernice Henry